-When placebo-controlled studies are done within physiotherapy we see that a lot of what we do to help people in pain doesn’t appear to create any significant benefits from those we don’t help.
-One of the most recent papers that highlighted this was a small trial here looking at McKenzie treatments for low back pain versus sham electrotherapy.
+When placebo-controlled studies are done within physiotherapy we see that a lot of what we do doesn’t appear to create any significant benefits.
+One of the most recent papers that highlighted this was a small placebo/sham trial here looking at McKenzie treatments for low back pain versus sham electrotherapy.

-This trial demonstrated that McKenzie exercises had only a slight, and I mean very slight benefit on pain levels after 5 weeks of treatment, but no difference in levels of pain or disability at 3, 6, or 12 months follow up when compared to sham electrotherapy.
-Yep, that’s right, using a machine that wasn’t even connected worked just as well as one of physiotherapys most popular active movement based interventions for low back pain
+This trial demonstrated that McKenzie exercises had only a slight, and I mean very slight benefit on pain after 5 weeks of treatment, but no difference in levels of pain or disability reported at 3, 6, or 12 months when compared to sham electrotherapy.
+Yep, that’s right, using a machine that wasn’t even plugged in worked just as well as one of physios most popular movement based interventions for low back pain.

-Although this is only a small trial these results should make physios feel uncomfortable, as surely we should expect an active, popular and often used intervention that encourages self-management to show more effect than a decommissioned electrotherapy machine!
+Although this is only a small trial these results should make physios feel uncomfortable, as surely we should expect a popular and often used intervention that encourages movement and self-management to show more effect than a bloody decommissioned electrotherapy machine!

 Yes… sort of!

 I have had doubts for years that what I do as a physiotherapist is effective or reliable despite my best efforts.
 I often see patients get better after an injury or an episode pain who clearly have not done anything I suggested nor followed any of the advice I gave.